nimakaviani/ethereum-container-broker/README.md

+**NOTICE**
+Project Blockhead has been accepted as a Cloud Foundry incubator project and a rewrite of the project has been happening under https://github.com/cloudfoundry-incubator/blockhead.

+This repository will be deprecated soon and in favor of the new work.

 # BOSH release for ethereum-containers-broker

 ## Introduction